 This half term through our topic work the children will be learning all about plants and growing seeds - what they need to help them grow and how to respect the plants growing in their environment.
 The children will be planting their own bean seed to look after, keeping a diary of the changes they observe over time.

 We will be looking at different plants, labelling the parts of a plant and learning about plants that we can eat.
 The children will have the opportunity to do some fruit tasting, trying to guess which fruit it is.

 As we move towards the end of term, the children will start to visit Year 1 in preparation for the move to their new classes in September.
 Staff from Year 1 will come to meet the children and read stories to them to help to facilitate a smooth transition for everyone.

 The children will continue to visit the ICT suite across the week as 'Computer Captains', further developing their technology skills.

 Expressive Arts and Design:

-The children will be developing their role play skills and imagination in the Chinese Take Away, Dinosaur Hut and Magic Potion Lab outside, enabling them to act out familiar events and experiences.
+The children will be developing their role play skills and imagination in the Magic Potion lab outside and the Fairy Tale cottage indoors.
+This will enable them to act out familiar events and experiences with their friends.

-In our creative sessions and throughout the department the children will have the opportunity to explore activities such as designing and making dinosaurs, making fossils, observational drawing of chicks as they hatch and exploring printing and painting Spring flowers. children will also be developing their skills in using different ways to join materials together.
+In our creative sessions and throughout the department, the children will have the opportunity to explore activities such as designing and making their own Giant's castle, exploring shades of colours, fruit and vegetable printing and observational drawing.
+We will also be exploring how to make a rainbow, mixing colours and painting with different tools.